hwennnn/SimpCity/README.md

 - `refactor` - refactoring a specific section of the codebase
 - `test` - related to testing
 - `docs` - related to documentation
-- `CI` - related to continuous integration
+- `ci` - related to continuous integration
+- `style` - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `chore` - Changes to the build process or auxiliary tools and libraries such as documentation generation

+**Notes: Please only specifc one type in one commit!**

 ## **Pull request template**